johnsfdemo/Google-Voice-to-Case/README.md

 ## How to Demo

 In a demo, I usually show my mobile phone's screen using Quicktime or [Reflector](https://www.airsquirrels.com/reflector/features/mac-and-windows) from my laptop.
 Simply call the Google Voice number from your mobile phone and leave a message, being sure to speak clearly.
 In a few moments, you should have a new case that contains "New case from *contact*" as the `Subject` and the transcription of your voice mail message in the `Description` field.
-You can also look at the records Activities and see the original Google mail that was sent attached to the case record.
+You can also look at the record's Activities section and see the original Google mail that was sent attached to the case record.

 ## How to Deploy This Package to Your Org